Large deviations for interacting diffusions with path-dependent McKean-Vlasov limit: Introduction

 Our goal here is two-fold.
 First, we perform a large deviations analysis for the double-layer empirical measure $L_N.$ In this case, we prove that the collection $L_{N}$ satisfies a large deviation principle with an explicit rate function.

-Second, we study the hydrodynamics of the system, and prove that the evolution of a typical particle can be described by the solution of a path-dependent McKean-Vlasov equation.
+Second, we study the collection of minimizers of the rate function, and prove that the evolution of a typical particle can be described by the solution of a path-dependent McKean-Vlasov equation.

 Our main results are the following (see Section~\ref{sec:main}). \begin{enumerate} \item We prove an annealed large deviation principle for $L_N$ as $N\to \infty$ and obtain an explicit representation for the rate function $H$. \item We verify that the rate function $H$ has a unique minimizer given by a solution to the annealed path-dependent McKean-Vlasov diffusion.
 This object is also characterized as the solution of the path-dependent McKean-Vlasov PDE. \end{enumerate} The results above are precisely stated as Theorems~\ref{t:ldp} and~\ref{thm:minimizer}, respectively.
 As an immediate corollary of the two previous statements, we obtain a law of large numbers for the empirical measures $(L_N)_{N \in \N}$, stating that they converge to the unique minimizer of the rate function $H$.
-In Subsection~\ref{subsec:examples}, we apply our results for the delayed stochastic Kuramoto model and for a SDE version of Galves-L\"ocherbach model.
+In Subsection~\ref{subsec:examples}, we apply our results for the delayed stochastic Kuramoto model and for a SDE version of the Galves-L\"ocherbach model.

-To the best of our knowledge, this is the first paper that proves large deviations for systems of interacting diffusions with interactions that depend of the past of the particle together with the past of the empirical measure.
-Furthermore, this is the first work that introduces path-dependent McKean-Vlasov diffusions.
+To the best of our knowledge, this is the first paper that proves large deviations for systems of interacting diffusions with interactions that depend on the past of the particle together with the past of the empirical measure.

 \textbf{Related works.} There is a vast literature concerning large deviations for systems of interacting diffusions.
-An important example of such systems is when the interaction takes place instantaneously in the sense that the evolution of one diffusion at a certain time depends of other diffusions at the same instant of time.
+An important example of such systems is when the interaction takes place instantaneously in the sense that the evolution of one diffusion at a certain time depends on other diffusions at the same instant of time.
 Certain attention was given to remove the mean-field assumption in order to consider more realistic interactions modeled by introducing random strengths or random graphs.
 We here give a partial review of some works and point the main differences between them and the model we consider here.

 There are two main types of strategies to prove large deviations for the kind of systems we consider.
 The first one relies on finding good approximations of the original system.
 The other exploits the use of Stroock and Varadhan's martingale problem to the Markov process given by the solutions.
 Here, we use the first strategy.